Recruiting

 Join the Gila River Police Department – Build a Career with Purpose, Pride, and Opportunity!

-The Gila River Police Department (GRPD) is one of the nation’s fastest-growing tribal law enforcement agencies, offering unmatched opportunities for those ready to make a real difference.
+The Gila River Police Department is one of the nation's fastest growing tribal law enforcement agencies, offering unmatched opportunities for those ready to make a real difference.
 Whether you’re a seasoned officer or just beginning your journey in law enforcement, GRPD provides the foundation, training, and support you need to thrive.

 With a commitment to community policing and innovative practices, we go beyond routine patrol.
 Our agency offers specialized units, advanced training programs, and professional development opportunities, including tuition reimbursement, to help you grow in your career.